clifford2/nginx-demo-container/README.md

 ## About

-A very simple demo container image, running [Nginx](https://nginx.org/) as a non root, unprivileged user, on port 8080.
+This code builds a very simple demo container image, running [Nginx](https://nginx.org/) as a non root, unprivileged user, on port 8080.

-It returns simple files which contain:
+It returns simple content containing:

 - The image version/tag (handy for CI/CD tests & demos)
 - The image build time (handy for CI/CD tests & demos)
-- Container hostname & start time (handy for load balancing tests & demos)
+- Container hostname & start time (handy for load balancing & deployment rollout tests & demos)

-This output is available in the following files / formats:
+This output is available in the following formats:

 - HTML: `index.html` (handy for human consumption)
 - JSON: `index.json` (ideal for automated processing)